Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Introduction

-We emphasize that Two-Bridge is not intended as the sole intermediate benchmark; rather, it represents one instantiation of a broader class of intermediate environments within SC2 that can support progressive RL research.
-Importantly, while some aspects of the benchmark are solvable with existing methods, others remain unsolved by standard RL baselines, underscoring its relevance as a nontrivial and meaningful challenge.
+\textbf{Our Contribution:} We introduce the \emph{Two-Bridge Map Suite}, an intermediate SC2 benchmark designed to bridge the gap between constrained micro-scenarios and full-game SC2.
+Two-Bridge preserves meaningful tactical decision-making while remaining reproducible and accessible under realistic compute budgets.
+Our contributions are: (i) \textbf{an SC2 benchmark suite} that isolates tactical behavior while retaining nontrivial decision horizons; and (ii) \textbf{a lightweight, Gym-compatible interaction layer} built on PySC2, enabling plug-and-play training with standard RL algorithms.
+Two-Bridge is not intended as the only possible intermediate benchmark, but as one instantiation of a broader class of accessible SC2 environments for progressive RL research.
+While some variants are solvable with existing methods, others remain challenging for standard RL baselines, making the suite useful for both controlled evaluation and future algorithmic development.
 Its compositional design enables a \emph{choose-your-own-adventure} style of evaluation, allowing researchers to select task variants that align with their investigative goals and available computational resources.